techidaily/site-desktop-recording/source/_posts/your-go-to-tools-for-screen-recording.md

 User-Friendly Interface - The overall interface of the online screen recorder for PC has to be intuitive and user-friendly.
 This means you should be able to record with a minimum number of steps.
 Besides, customizing the settings should be easy, and the download option should be readily available.
 In addition, some screen recorders come with a basic video editor, which is an add-on.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZLb1ViO4WR8?si=g_aiHGNCd7eAvmDM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 2\.
 Best Online Screen Recorders

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Dn-24B6AURY?si=ErES2KWVnintY6h9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2\.
 ScreenApp IO (<https://screenapp.io/>)